fishjam-cloud/web-sdk/packages/ts-client/README.md

 Prerequisites:

-- Account on [Fishjam Cloud](https://https://fishjam.io) with App configured.
+- Account on [Fishjam](https://https://fishjam.io) with App configured.
 - Created room and token of peer in that room.
 You can use Room Manager to create room and peer token.

 The following code snippet is based on the